EunCheolChoi0123/icwsm25-dwmv-ai-jobs/README.md

 tasks = extractor.extract(description)
 print(tasks)  # Output: List of (task: str, weight: float) tuples, which can be directly put into PatentRetriever Example 3.
 ```
+**Returned List include:**
+- (task: str, weight: float) tuples
+- This List can be directly put into PatentRetriever Example 3

 ## AI Exposure Retrieval with `PatentRetriever`